 Guidance developed by Engineers and Geoscientists British Columbia (EGBC) with the support of WorkSafeBC.

-This checklist can be used to assist with the set up and operation of tower cranes at the workplace.
-This assessment should be led by the prime contractor who assembles the group of relevant people involved in the tower crane erection and operation.
-The intent is to review and discuss each item on the checklist and coordinate any required action.”
+This checklist can be used to assist with the set up and operation or dismantling of tower cranes at the workplace.
+This assessment should be led by the prime contractor who assembles the group of relevant people involved in the tower crane assembly/dismantling and operation.
+The intent is to review and discuss each item on the checklist and coordinate any required action.

 Effects of sleep deprivation and methods of prevention.